RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/thursday/1-keynote.md

 What makes this work on Kubernetes?
 ArgoCD for deployments, other operators to keep software up-to-date.
 The beauty of Kubernetes is that you can pick your own components.
 This create flexibility to pick your storage solution, like [Rook](https://rook.io/).

+_Deutsche Bahn is making waves yo_

+Enough with the jokes, they're making waves to imporove sustainable transport using trains.
+This is requires technology, but this comes with an impact.
+Deutsche Bahn started the green initiative in 2012 to reduce the energy consumption.
+They've taken out the guess work regarding resource usage by leveraging [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).
+You can also use _kube-downscaler_, but the project has been abandoned on GitHub and has been moved to a non-standard upstream.
+For monitoring energy usage, there's a [Kepler](https://github.com/sustainable-computing-io/kepler).